On the topology and index of minimal surfaces II: Introduction

 \subsection{Acknowledgements}

 We are grateful to David Hoffman, Filippo Morabito, and Shin Nayatani for valuable discussions related to the index of the deformation family.
-O.C.\ has been supported in part by the Oswald Veblen Fund, and the NSF grants DMS-1811059 and DMS-1638352.
-D.M.\ was supported in part by an NSF grant DMS-1737006.
+We are grateful to Ivaldo Nunes for pointing out a mistake in the proof of Proposition \ref{prop:weighted-FC} in the first version of this paper as well as to Shuli Chen for a careful reading of a draft of the paper.
+We are also grateful to the referee for several helpful comments.
+O.C.\ has been supported in part by the Oswald Veblen Fund, the NSF grants DMS-1811059 and DMS-1638352, as well as by Terman and Sloan Fellowships.
+The majority of this work was completed during time he was a post-doc at Princeton University and the Institute for Advanced Study.
+D.M.\ was supported in part by an NSF grant DMS-1737006, DMS-1910496, and a Sloan Fellowship.